SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ## Step 2 - Provide details for the Microsoft Developer Program

-After creating your Microsoft profile, you have to provide some further information to join the Microsoft 365 Developer program.
+After creating your Microsoft profile, you're asked to provide some further information to join the Microsoft 365 Developer program.

 ---

-2.1 Select you country/region, enter a company name and decide your preferred language.
+2.1 Select your country/region, enter a company name and decide your preferred language.
 Accept the Terms & Conditions and click on **Next** afterwards.

 ![Microsoft SharePoint](./images/mss_0090.png)